 The market

-Those products must also gain the approval of a qualified jury.
-This selection process ensures quality, but also much more originality and diversity than at Christmas markets elsewhere in Vienna.
+This selection process ensures quality, but also far more originality and diversity than at Christmas markets elsewhere in Vienna.

-The range of items available covers fine art, clothing, jewellery & accessories, decorations, ceramics & crockery, fine art, gourmet items, and much more.
-And all tend to have a particular flair or uniqueness to them.
+The range of items available covers fine art, clothing, jewellery & accessories, decorations, lots of ceramics, and much more.
+Which sounds a little like most markets, but…the booths on Karlsplatz tend to have a particular flair, quality and/or uniqueness to them.

 (Dozens of stalls sell a greater range of arts and crafts than you find in other places)